9 Most Common Central Heating Pump Problems [And Pump Fixes]

-We’re going to cover the most common heating pump problems and what can be done to fix them (or, how much they cost to fix).
+We’re going to cover the most common heating pump problems and what can be done to fix them (or, how much central heating pumps cost to fix).

 Pump Problem 1: The pump is running, but it’s not pumping water around the system

 If the central heating pump is running, then it should be vibrating slightly.
 The most likely cause of this problem is that the shaft or propeller on the pump is stuck.